Banff-Jasper-Rocky Mountain House Economic Region Workforce Insights

 Unemployment Rate Trends

-The unemployment rate was 5.2% in December 2024, down 1.8 percentage points from November.
-Compared to December last year (5.9%), the rate has decreased by 0.7 percentage points.
+The unemployment rate was 7.2% in June 2025, up 0.3 percentage points from May.
+Compared to June last year (6.4%), the rate has increased by 0.8 percentage points.

 Employment: Regional vs Local Patterns

-The strong correlation (0.86) between regional and local employment levels indicates very similar employment patterns at both geographic levels.
-This suggests that local employment closely follows regional trends.
+The weak correlation (0.23) between regional and local employment levels indicates relatively independent employment patterns.
+This suggests that local employment dynamics are largely independent from regional trends.

 Employment Rate: Regional vs Local Patterns

-Employment rates show a strong correlation (0.86) between regional and local levels.
-This indicates strong alignment in workforce participation, suggesting that labor market conditions affect both areas similarly.
+Employment rates show a weak correlation (0.21) between regional and local levels.
+This suggests distinct local employment rate patterns, suggesting that local labor market conditions operate independently.

 Unemployment Rate: Regional vs Local Patterns